 Name of child:

 Surname

 Date of birth

 Name of parent/guardian

 Address

 Post code

 Contact telephone number

 If you are applying to this school on faith grounds, please complete the

 following sections:

 Place of worship one of parents / guardians regularly attends:

 Name of place of worship

 Address

 Name of vicar / priest / minister / faith leader / church officer:

 Address

-······

 Post code

 Your faith leader will be contacted in order to provide the information.
-Return this form to the school before 15th January 2023.
+Return this form to the school before 15th January 2024.

 This form is for use by the School; it will be sent to the appropriate faith leader, to be returned directly to the school.

-Clergy Reference Form: Admission to primary school, 2023
+Clergy Reference Form: Admission to primary school, 2024

-Lea Endowed Church of England Primary School

-Name of child:

-Surname

-Date of birth

-Name of parent/guardian

-Address

-••

-Post code

-Contact Telephone

-This parent has given your name as a reference for his/her commitment to the church/place of worship.
-Our criteria require the parent to have attended their place of worship for a minimum of once a month for 6 months prior to 1st September 2022.
+Lea Endowed Church of England Primary School Name of child: Date of birth Contact Telephone This parent has given your name as a reference for his/her commitment to the church/place of worship.
+Our criteria require the parent to have attended their place of worship for a minimum of once a month for 6 months prior to 1st September 2023.
 Has this been the pattern for this parent?
-YES / NO

-If NO, has your church building been closed for fully-accessible and non-restricted worship during the qualifying period?
-YES / NO.
+YES / NO If NO, has your church building been closed for fully-accessible and non-restricted worship2 during the qualifying period?
+YES / NO. IF YES, please give the dates of when fully-accessible and non-restricted worship was not possible in the church building.....
+This church is a part of (please tick): Churches Together in England L Evangelical Alliance North West Partnership

-By

-Please return this form to

-Churches Together in England Evangelical Alliance North West Partnership

-This church is a part of (please tick):

-Church

-Position

-Name

-Signed

-IF YES, please give the dates of when fully-accessible and non-restricted worship was not possible in the church building

-&lt;sup>2 For a definition of what qualifies as accessible and non-restricted worship contact admissions@blackburn.anglican.org
+2 For a definition of what qualifies as accessible and non-restricted worship contact admissions@blackburn.anglican.org